sigmedia/ai-teaching-assistant/README.md

 | WEBSITE_HTTPLOGGING_RETENTION_DAYS | Determines the number of days that app logs will be retained for.
 There is nothing sensitive in this app's logs.
 There is info that may be useful for debugging production issues | 7                        |
 | WEBSITES_CONTAINER_START_TIME_LIMIT | Number of seconds before the Web App will stop the container startup process.
 Increase this if the app isn't starting up quickly enough.                                    | 600                           |

-- On Save, accept the option to restart the Web App
+- On Save, confirm to restart the Web App
 - Navigate to Settings > Configuration > General Settings
-- Add the following to the "Startup Command" field: gunicorn -c gunicorn.conf.py --bind 0.0.0.0:8000 main:app
+- Add the following to the "Startup Command" field: `gunicorn -c gunicorn.conf.py --bind 0.0.0.0:8000 main:app`
-- On Save, accept the option to restart the Web App
+- On Save, confirm to restart the Web App
 - After it has restarted, click on "Default Domain"
 - Log in to the app, and test it by chatting with the AI-TA.
 You should see a new session and new message entries appearing in the tables of your production database when you refresh it.

 Note:
-- You can restart the Web App at any time by going to Overview and clicking "Restart"
+- If you need to manually re-start your Web App at any point, you do so by navigating to Overview and clicking "Restart"
+- You can manually trigger re-deployment of your Web App's code by navigating to Deployment Center > Settings and clicking "Sync"

 ## Third Party Licenses